Spoilers For ‘The Young And The Restless’: Victoria And Billy Hate That Adam Is Alive

 Just when Victoria (Amelia Heinle) felt like she had herself firmly ensconced as the heir to her father, Victor Newman (Eric Braeden) at Newman Enterprises, she learns that her brother Adam (Mark Grossman) is alive.
 She’d just gotten both Nick (Joshua Morrow) and Abby (Melissa Ordway) out of the way so that she could be the top executive at the family business, and now Adam is back, and he may end up pushing her off her throne.

-Head writer, Josh Griffin recently discussed the bombshell storyline that sent ripples throughout Genoa City with Soap Opera Digest.
+Head writer, Josh Griffith recently discussed the bombshell storyline that sent ripples throughout Genoa City with Soap Opera Digest.
 He said, “Victoria has worked long and hard to regain her position of power at Newman Enterprises.
 With Nick and Abby out of the way, Victoria thought she had eliminated the competition.
 She knows that Adam is a worthy opponent and she is ready for a fight.
 However, Adam may have his eye on a bigger prize than Newman Enterprises.”

 Victor will likely want to set Adam up at Newman, but there’s a chance that Adam will not want to go to work at the family company.
 It is hard to imagine what Adam thinks is worth more than Newman, but there’s something he may have in mind.